Climate Action: Key Resources to Support Your Company’s Leadership

 2. Analyse climate scenarios to evaluate risks and opportunities

-3. Set meaningful climate targets
+3. Develop meaningful climate targets and transition plans

 4. Establish effective oversight of climate performance